-Consumer inflation expectations higher in October
+Consumer inflation expectations decline in November

-The September 2025 Survey of Consumer Inflationary and Wage Expectations was released at 11 am (AEST), Thursday 9 October 2025.
-The October 2025 Survey of Consumer Inflationary and Wage Expectations will be released at 11 am (AEDT), Thursday 13 November 2025.
+The November 2025 Survey of Consumer Inflationary and Wage Expectations was released at 11 am (AEST), Thursday 13 November 2025.
+The December 2025 Survey of Consumer Inflationary and Wage Expectations will be released at 11 am (AEDT), Thursday 18 December 2025.

 The Melbourne Institute Survey of Consumer Inflationary Expectations measures are designed to represent the average householder’s expected rate of consumer price changes over the coming 12 months.
 Further information can be found here.